 Of course what I am arguing here has some serious implications for what we Protestants hold so dearly – the words of God as contained in Scripture.
 My goal here is not at all to argue against inerrancy or the importance of words, though you are free to do so yourself.
 My goal is rather to make us aware of how we moderns can fall into idolatry just like the Ancient Near East or like the religious leaders of Jesus’s day.
 There are forms of inerrancy and religion which are clearly idolatrous and circumscribe God into a confined box which can be controlled by those who wield the definitions.
 I want to expose such circumscription to avoid the bibliolatry which is common today.
 To do this, I’ll briefly lay out four indicators which point towards the worshipping of a god idolized in words.

 - Underrating Narrative: People commonly conflate description with prescription when it comes to the Bible.
 There is a lot which is described in the Bible which is not meant to be prescribed.
 I think much of this misunderstanding lies in a common notion that the Bible is a manual of sorts for our lives.
 Sure, there are significant parts of the Bible which are illuminating and convicting, but there is also much of the Bible – the majority of the Bible, really – which is narrative.
 It depicts stories.
 In fact, when we see God refer to Himself, He often refers to a narrative grounding of Himself as a grounding for faith.
 “I am the God who brought you out of slavery in Egypt!”
 God less frequently points directly to any ambiguous and abstract attributes whose definition we can fenagle.
 Rather, God points us to what he has done in the lives of the great cloud of witnesses who have gone before us.
-There may be important textbook-like sections of the Bible, but any view which downplays the importance and prevalence of narrative in the Bible, heavily favoring prescription over description, is likely courting idolatry.
+There may be important textbook-like sections of the Bible, but any view which downplays the importance and prevalence of narrative in the Bible and instead heavily favors prescription over description, is likely courting idolatry.

 - Denying Mystery: I don’t know that there are any Christian denominations which fully deny mystery, as the Trinity and Incarnation are often viewed as mysteries.
 However, that’s where the mystery ends for many Protestants.
 God is described, and therefore circumscribed, in most other places.
 This is one place where I think the Eastern Orthodox church can provide some significant help, as they are much more comfortable with mystery.
 They recognize the problem with trying to define God and place him in a box, and therefore they have developed what they call “apophaticism,” or “negative theology.”
 Apophaticism, rather than seek to define God by declaring what he is, instead identifies what he is not.
 By discussing what God is not we get a clearer image of who God is, yet in a way which doesn’t make us feel as though we have conquered an infinite God by defining him in a finite way.
 Any view which feels the need to describe God and avoid mystery is one which has married itself to idolatry.